ThomasNilsBengtsson/File-system/README.md

-File System Simulation Project
+# File System Simulation Project

-Introduction
+# Introduction

-This project is a laboratory assignment from the Operating Systems course (DV1697/DV1698) at Blekinge Institute of Technology.
+This project is a laboratory assignment.
 The objective is to develop a simple file system using C++ that simulates fundamental operations of a real file system, inspired by the FAT (File Allocation Table) system.
 The implementation follows C++11 standards and runs on Ubuntu Linux.

-Features
+## Features

 The file system provides the following functionality:

-Basic file operations:
+### Basic file operations:

 Format disk